Proven-Paradox/shaper-system/Handbook.md

 Targets: Self
 Cost: 3 MP
 Effect: You may take a second Counter action in the time between this turn and your next.
 Description: Preparing to respond to enemy actions.
-This can represent actively trying to predict and counter enemy actions, changing stance to respond to enemy movement, or similar effects.
+This can represent actively trying to predict and counter enemy actions, changing stance to respond to enemy movement, or similar actions.

 #### Crushing Bolt
 Spell [Elemental] [Earth]